 That said, there is the option to rent appropriate clothes and shoes at the temple.
 So if you’re short of space in your case, this can be a good idea.

 Lastly, swerve large, cumbersome hiking boots.
 If you’re planning on sticking to the well-travelled tourist routes trainers are perfectly acceptable.
 Specialist walking boots are only required on more challenging trails, and even then you’ll want a breathable pair that feel lightweight.

 In truth, most of the local hiking guides will probably be wearing flip-flops!
 You’ll want something ventilated and supportive, but there’s no need to go overboard.

 Suitcase or backpack?

 Thanks to the number of laundrettes and lightweight clothing you’ll be packing, you can comfortably fit everything you need for a one to three-week trip in a backpack.
 But it does depend on your itinerary.

 If you’ve decided to include fine dining restaurants as well as island trips, boating excursions, and epic mountain hikes, you may find yourself needing more room for all your extra kit and clothing.

 If that’s the case it’s a good idea to look into shipping.
 It is possible to ship your luggage to Thailand ahead of time.

 It also enables you to pack extra items as you aren’t limited to a single backpack.
-Check out Sherpr’s luggage shipping for more information.
+Check out Sherpr’s service to send luggage abroad for more information.